-Esfahan province is nearly 500 kilometers south of capital Tehran with Isfahan as its capital city.
+Isfahan province is nearly 500 kilometers south of capital Tehran with Isfahan as its capital city.
+Isfahan was the kingdom's capital during the ruling of Shah Abbas.
 With a population of something above 2 million people, Isfahan is considered the third most populated city after Tehran and Mashhad.

 The second time I went to Isfahan was when I was 20 years old and we went there with my parents.
 The third and the most memorable time was when I was living in Holland and went to Isfahan with some friends and had locals as my guide.
 I don't know it is age or the fact that I was not living in Iran anymore but what I know is I fell in love with Isfahan like never before.